cloudify-cosmo/docs.getcloudify.org/content/_index.md

 ## Contribute to this documentation

-To update this content, just click the _Improve this page_ link at the bottom of the page.
+To update this content, just click the _Edit this page_ link at the bottom of the page.